 Investment banking, net consist of fees arising from securities offerings in which the Company acts as an underwriter or selling agent, loan syndication or from other corporate advisory services.
-These amounts are reported net of fees shared with other affiliates who participate in these transactions and are comprised of underwriting revenue and advisory revenue for the year ended March 31, 2022.
+These amounts are reported net of fees shared with other affiliates who participate in these transactions and are comprised of underwriting revenue and advisory revenue for the year ended March 31, 2025.
+The underwriting revenue are primarily from the structured finance business, acquisition leveraged finance business, mergers and acquisition business, equity and debt capital market business, respectively.
+The advisory revenue are primarily from mergers and acquisition for the year ended March 31, 2025.

 Underwriting - Underwriting and syndication revenues are recognized at a point in time when the underlying transaction is complete.
 Underwriting expenses, primarily consisting of legal, travel and other costs directly associated with the transaction, are deferred and recognized in Other expenses when the related underwriting revenues are recorded.
-Client reimbursements are recorded in Investment banking, net within income.
+Client reimbursements are recorded in income.

 Advisory - Fees are recognized as and when the performance obligation to the client is satisfied and when revenues are not probable of a significant reversal.
 Expenses associated with advisory transactions are recorded within Professional fees and Advertising and market development expenses.
-Client reimbursements are recorded in Investment banking, net within income.
+Client reimbursements are recorded in income.